 NEW YORK FERNS

 The New York ferns are a variety that has a growing height of 1 to 2 feet tall.
 The growth pattern is random due to the spores that it drops from the bottom of the leaves.
 This plant grows in colonies of individual plants.
 The environment that this variation thrives in is a moist wooded area with filtered sunlight.
-Maintenance of this plant is medium, giving the landscaper the ability to remove individual plants were not wanted.
+Maintenance of this plant is medium, giving the landscaper the ability to remove individual plants that were not wanted.
 This variety of fern grows best in zones 2 through 8.

 Every flower gardener wants a pretty garden.
 However, some gardeners aren't satisfied with strictly plant life in their garden.
 They want regular visitors to add to the aesthetics and the atmosphere of the flower beds.
-Beautiful, colorful, flitting little hummingbirds make a perfect addition to any garden plot or flower bed.
+Beautiful, colorful, flitting tiny hummingbirds make a perfect addition to any garden plot or flower bed.
 The trick is in attracting the little darlings to us.
-The best way to fill your hummingbird flower bed or garden or sacred outdoor space with these little beauties is by first planting some other beauties.
+The best way to fill your hummingbird flower bed or garden, or sacred outdoor space with these little beauties is by first planting some other beauties.

 Designing a flower garden for hummingbirds can be endless, creative fun.
 Hummingbirds are attracted to a variety of plants and flowers in all shapes, sizes, and colors.
 Some of the favorites are petunia and bee balm.
 The nectar-bearing flowers that hummingbirds want are often divided into color groups, making it easier to design a flower garden.